laiyti/Fetch-take-home-assessment/README.md

   - Third: communicate with stakeholders

-For the Python and SQL queries, please refer to "_First & Second & Third.ipynb_".
+For the First and Second section, please refer to "_First & Second & Third.ipynb_".

 I have included all assumptions, explanations, and code comments within the file.

+For the Third section, I include the SQL quiries I used for this section in "_First & Second & Third.ipynb_".

-For the email, please refer to "_Third - (Email) Communicate with Stakeholders.md_".
+For Email, please refer to "_Third - (Email) Communicate with Stakeholders.md_".

 If you need any further information, please let me know.